motopress/mphb-elementor/readme.txt

 == Changelog ==

+= 1.1.2, Feb 24 2021 =
+* Added the ability to set horizontal layout of the Booking and Search Availability forms.
+The Hotel Booking Styles plugin is required for this feature.

 = 1.1.1, Feb 20 2019 =
 * Bug fix: improved compatibility with outdated versions of Hotel Booking.